galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/installing-cli-tool.md

 ---
 path: "/docs/cli-command-reference/installing-cli-tool"
-title: "Downloading and installing the Galasa CLI"
+title: "Installing the Galasa CLI"
 ---

-This section provides details about prerequisite software requirements and information about how to download and install the Galasa CLI on your local machine.
+This section provides details about prerequisite software requirements and information about how to download and install the Galasa command line interface tool (Galasa CLI) on your local machine.

 ## Prerequisites